ReScience/ten-years/README.md

 We are curious to hear your story.
 This is the reason why we are editing a special issue of ReScience to collect these stories.

-The ten years challenge is an invitation for researchers to try to run the code they've created for a scientific publication that was published more than **ten years ago**.
+The ten years reproducibility challenge is an invitation for researchers to try to run the code they've created for a scientific publication that was published more than **ten years ago**.
 This code can be anything (statistical analysis, numerical simulation, data processing, etc.), can be written in any language and can address any scientific domain.
 The only mandatory condition to enter the challenge is to have published a scientific article **before 2010**, in a journal or a conference with proceedings, which contains results produced by code, irrespectively of whether this code was published in some form at the time or not.